Tight or Contracted Gastroc

 Less dorsiflexion with a soft and spongy feel when the knee is extended, indicates a gastroc contracture and equally limited DF with the knee flexed and extended, points to either a soleal equinus or an osseous block.

-Tight or Contracted Gastroc Treatment
+Treatment Options for Tight or Contracted Gastroc

 Your surgeon may perform this surgery through several different incisions.
 Most commonly, a small incision is made on the inner side of the lower leg.
 Sometimes an incision directly in the back of the calf is used, or even an endoscopic incision, which is about ½ inch.
 Once the gastroc tendon is identified, it is separated from the underlying muscle belly of the soleus, then cut straight across.
 Once the tendon is released, the ankle is flexed up and an increased range of motion is noted intraoperatively.